A popular houseplant, Zamia furfuracea is a plant native to Veracruz State in Mexico.

 How To Propagate Zamia Furfuracea

-Propagation of this plant is very difficult as the seeds have a short viability period, and you may not know the sex of the plant upon purchasing.
+Propagation of zamia plant is very difficult as the seeds have a short viability period, and you may not know the sex of the plant upon purchasing.

 However, it is not impossible once you verify you have a female plant, and it goes to seed.

-Harvest the seeds as soon as possible and plant in moist sand-filled flats.
+Harvest the seeds and separate them on a paper towel.
+Plant the individual seeds as soon as possible in moist sand-filled flats.

 Keep the flats in a room with a temperature of 65° degrees Fahrenheit (18° C) or higher and partial sunlight.